sa4s-serc/sustainableMLOps/README.md

 ## Installation
 - Create a virtual environment with `python -m venv .venv` and activate it with `source .venv/bin/activate`.
 - Install the required packages with `pip install -r requirements.txt`.
+- Please go through the code and change the path to your system's path wherever prompted.

 ## Configuration Used During Experimentation